vipul2802/o365hq.com/content/services/Windows Autopilot - Initial Setup.md

 ### Success criteria

 1. Implementation plan is developed and approved
-2. Client's Office 365 tenant and Azure services are configured to support Windows Autopilot functionality
+2. Client's Microsoft 365 tenant and Azure services are configured to support Windows Autopilot functionality
 3. Windows Autopilot can be used to deploy, repurpose, break-fix, and retire all the supported devices configured for the Autopilot